Please ensure Javascript is enabled for purposes of website accessibility

 Nasdaq 20,000

-This milestone is much farther off, although we’re also talking about the index that tends to move the fastest.
-The Nasdaq has added nearly 4,000 points in the last year, a 30% gain, thanks mostly to the aforementioned Mag Seven and AI stocks, though other tech-related plays – for which the Nasdaq is known – have joined the fray in the last three months as the bull market has expanded to more inclusive.
+This milestone is within much closer reach – and in the fastest-moving index no less.
+The Nasdaq has added nearly 5,000 points in the last year alone, a 36.6% gain, thanks mostly to the aforementioned Mag Seven and AI stocks, though other tech-related plays – for which the Nasdaq is known – have joined the fray in the last couple months as the bull market has expanded to be more inclusive.

 Of course, here’s the part where I remind you that past returns are not indicative of future performance.
 Even as the current stock market picture grows brighter by the day, there’s always the chance that an unexpected event (like, say, the global pandemic in 2020) can knock it back.